The average person sees more than 5,000 ads a day.

 That's the official spiel, but what does Leadfeeder actually do?

-Basically, Leadfeeder provides detailed data about who visits your website — including where they come from, what company they work for, and what actions they take once they are on your website.
+Basically, Leadfeeder provides detailed data about which companies visit your website — including where they come from, and what actions they take once they are on your website.

 If you are a marketer who loves data, then Leadfeeder is going to be your new BFF. 👯